-1) The external envelope of the premises is predominantly traditional brick, concrete construction, surmounted by a pitched tiled roof.
+1) The external envelope of the premises are predominantly pre-cast concrete, insulated rendered panels to the frontage, some PVC external panelling to the front and rear elevations surmounted by a flat bitumen roof.

-Individual flat windows are UPVC double glazed window frames.
-The windows in the communal areas are timber framed windows, single glazed Georgian wired glass.
+2) Individual flat windows are UPVC double glazed window frames.

+3) The staircase windows in the communal area are UPVC double glazed windows, these are openable and could be used to ventilate the communal area in an emergency.

-3) There are no balconies on any elevation of this building.
+4) There are no balconies on any elevation of these buildings.